axibase/axibase-collector-docs/installation.md

 ## Check Ports

 Check that port `9443` is available.
-If the port is available, output of this command must be blank.
+If the port is available, output of this command is blank.

 ```sh
 sudo netstat -tulnp | grep "9443"